- Rate Movie[Total: 15 Average: 3]

 In what has become the new normal with the DOJ, Aziz’s corporate crime became a matter to settle financially and not punitively.
 While settlement discussions were ongoing, Red Granite was able to separate the Papillon asset from the other movies tangled in the legal mess and they actually got this remake into production.
 Along with the heat around the corruption scandal, studios had to divert all revenue from the previous Red Granite movies to a government controlled account — which ensured no domestic distributor would touch Papillon until the settlement was sorted out.
 The budget has not been reported by Red Granite.

 When Papillon was in post-production and the investigation was ramping up, Red Granite received permission from prosecutors to appoint an independent fiduciary for 30 days to oversee operations and ready Papillon for distribution.
-Douglas Hansen decided he was morally flexible enough to get into business with the primordial ooze at Red Granite and took that job for 30 days.
+Douglas Hansen decided he was morally flexible enough to get into business with Red Granite and took that job for 30 days.

 Papillon premiered at the 2017 Toronto International Film Festival in September for buyers, but left without a domestic distributor.
 In December 2017, it was announced that a deal was finally reached with Bleeker Street.
 In March 2018, Red Granite settled the criminal case for $60M by borrowing from a hedge fund named Brevet Capital — despite that the CEO of Red Granite Riza Aziz had already fled the US.
 Granite paid the penalty and were given the opportunity to settle without admitting any wrongdoing.
 With the Red Granite name soiled, it was removed from the Papillon poster.